Rhodes-CS-comp486/picobytes-execute-test/README.md

 Now you should have a cluster up and running that can be called the same way a single container is called.

-## sending requests into cluster or container
+## Sending requests into cluster or container

 1. if configured properly JSON requests can be sent into host_ip:5000/submit